 If you sell pet products for dogs, cats, or even exotic species, there are hundreds of channels you can try to advertise your products, but which are the best?

 Google Shopping is one of the most recognizable advertising channels in the world.
 It’s highly relevant search results, huge search volume, and prominent position on the Google search page make it an important channel for any retailer to be on.
+Pet and animal product sellers should definitely try Google Shopping if they are not yet using it as one of their advertising channels.

 Read more about the Google Shopping feed specifications